nneesshh/behaviac4lua/README.md

 - Using blackboard and tick instead of task
 - Add json plugin to help debug
+- Enum is not fullly supported yet
-- Does not support Enum
+- Bson format is prefered, then the json format, does not support other formats

 ## Special Thanks